johnttaylor/colony.pico/projects/Storm/Thermostat/Pico/README.md

 The book also provides an [example Thermostat application](https://github.com/johnttaylor/pim) that was built using various best practices from the book including the *Main Pattern*.
 To demonstrate and to some extent validate how effective the *Main Pattern* is I ported the example application to a Raspberry Pi Pico board with a small graphic LCD.
 The Pico projects are located under `projects/Storm/Thermostat/Pico/` directory.
 The rest of this README page describes the challenges, process, and the final outcome of the exercise.

+Additional details on how to run the Pico variant of the Thermostat can be found [here](https://github.com/johnttaylor/colony.pico/blob/main/projects/Storm/Thermostat/Pico/README-PicoStormThermostat.md)

 #### TL;DR
 The *Patterns in the Machine* book takes the [Open/Close](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) principle quit literally in that:
   > Adding new functionality should not be done by editing existing source code.